Victims of Crime Compensation Office Claims in New Jersey

 VCCO Claims Attorneys Serving New Jersey Since 1939

 If you were the victim of a crime in New Jersey, or if your loved one was killed because of criminal activity, you could be eligible for compensation through the Victims of Crime Compensation Office (VCCO).
-Our team of New Jersey personal injury attorneys handles VCCO claims for our valued clients.
+Our team of New Jersey civil trial attorneys handles VCCO claims for our valued clients.

 Contact Levinson Axelrod, P.A. to discuss your case.